 Enter Jaguar Jungle and an ancient Mayan civilization.

-Visit elusive jaguars as they stalk their glass-fronted exhibit in Jaguar Jungle.
 Jaguars are the most sacred animals of Mayan lore, and at Audubon Zoo they reside in a misty Mayan rainforest known as Jaguar Jungle.
-Take a moment to learn about the environment, animals, people and cultures of the verdant jungles and rainforests of South America with our recreated ruins, a dig site where young archeologists can unearth treasures and amazing animals like the endangered jaguars, giant anteaters, spider monkeys, macaws, and Brazilian ocelots
+Take a moment to learn about the environment, animals, people, and cultures of the verdant jungles and rainforests of South America.
+There are recreated ruins and amazing animals like the endangered jaguars, giant anteaters, spider monkeys, macaws, and Brazilian ocelots.
+Look for Maya symbols throughout the exhibit including those for jaguars, fish, and bats!

 The Nocturnal House